Gibran Rayo

-Gibran Rayo Najera (born October 14, 2001) is an American professional soccer player who plays as a forward for Columbus Crew 2 in MLS Next Pro.
+Gibran Rayo Najera (born October 14, 2001) is an American professional soccer player who plays as a forward for Foro SC in the United Premier Soccer League.

+Career

 Rayo played for North Texas SC while still a member of the FC Dallas Academy in 2019 and rejoined North Texas for the 2020 season.

+On March 16, 2022, Rayo signed with MLS Next Pro independent side Rochester New York FC ahead of the 2022 season.

 Rayo signed with defending 2022 MLS Next Pro champions Columbus Crew 2 on December 22, 2022.
+He also played with the Columbus Crew Academy team that participated in the United Premier Soccer League (UPSL).

+In 2025, Rayo joined UPSL club Foro SC ahead of their participation in the 2025 U.S. Open Cup.